hitthecodelabs/hitthecodelabs/README.md

   </div>

   <h2>Who We Are</h2>
   <p>Hello 👋!
-We are <strong>Hit the Code Labs</strong>, a tech company specializing in data science and process automation solutions.
+We are <strong>Hit the Code Labs</strong>, a tech group specializing in data science and process automation solutions.
 We pride ourselves on delivering cutting-edge solutions that span from academia to industry, utilizing the latest technologies and methodologies. 🛠️📊</p>

   <h2>Expertise</h2>